cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ nox --list-sessions

-Nox creates virtual environments from scratch on each invocation (a sensible default).
+Nox creates virtual environments from scratch on each invocation.
-You can speed things up by passing the `--reuse-existing-virtualenvs`_ option
+You can speed things up by passing the `--reuse-existing-virtualenvs`_ option, or the equivalent short option ``-r``.
-(or the equivalent short option ``-r``):
+For example, the following may be more practical during development (this will only run unit tests on the current Python release):

 .. code:: console

-   $ nox --reuse-existing-virtualenvs
+   $ nox -rs tests-3.8

 .. _--reuse-existing-virtualenvs: https://nox.thea.codes/en/stable/usage.html#re-using-virtualenvs